gbogard/cats-mtl-talk/slides.md

 autoscale: true
 slide-transition: true

+^ Thank you for being here, and thanks to the conference organizers for having me today.
+This is a talk on managing errors in functional applications, based on my personal experience writing Scala apps for the last few years.
+I hope you enjoy it.

 ![inline](./img/cats-logo.png)
 # [fit] IO Monad & Error management
 ## [fit] From Exceptions to Cats MTL
 ## @bogardguillaume - guillaumebogard.dev

 ---

+^ Before we dig in, a few words about me:

 # Bonjour ! 👋